huynguy-db/arcion-docs/content/docs/targets/target-setup/alloydb.md

 Feel free to change the following parameter values as you need:

-- *`max-connections`*: the maximum number of connections Replicant opens in AlloyDB
+- *`max-connections`*: the maximum number of connections Replicant opens in AlloyDB.
-- *`max-retries`*: number of times Replicant retries a failed operation
+- *`max-retries`*: number of times Replicant retries a failed operation.
 - *`retry-wait-duration-ms`*: duration in milliseconds Replicant waits between each retry of a failed operation.
 - *`socket-timeout-s`*: the timeout value in seconds specifying socket read operations.
 A value of `0` disables socket reads.